-Credit taken at other accredited universities in the United States or in Canada may, with departmental approval, be applied toward a graduate degree at BYU under the following conditions:
+Credit taken at other accredited universities in the United States or in Canada may, with approval, be applied toward a graduate degree at BYU under the following conditions:

-- Transfer credits must be clearly graduate level. - The grade for any such course must be B or higher pass/fail credit is non-transferable. - Home study, correspondence, and extension courses are non-transferable. - Courses taken before a student begins graduate work at BYU must be approved during a student's first semester of study at BYU. - Courses taken at another university after the student has begun studies at BYU must be pre-approved by graduate committee members and the graduate coordinator; the proposed credit must be submitted on the Program of Study in AIM. - Only credit taken within the student's time limit may count towards the degree (8 years for doctoral and 5 years for master's degree). - Credit cannot have already been applied to another degree. - The number of credits a student may transfer varies according to the number of credit hours required for the BYU graduate program.
+- Transfer credits must be graduate level. - The grade for any such course must be B or higher pass/fail credit is nontransferable. - Home study, correspondence, and extension courses are nontransferable.

+- Courses taken at another university after the student has begun studies at BYU must be preapproved by graduate committee members and the graduate coordinator; the proposed credit must be submitted on the Program of Study in GradProg. - Only credit taken within the student's time limit may count towards the degree (8 years for doctoral and 5 years for master's degrees). - Credit cannot have already been applied to another degree.

+The number of credits a student may transfer varies according to the number of credit hours required for the BYU graduate program.
 The maximum number of transfer credits should constitute no more than 25% of the total required for the program, not to exceed 15 credit hours in any program.
-For example, if senior and/or post-baccalaureate studies credits are used in conjunction with transfer credit, the total may not exceed 15 credit hours. - The MAT can accept only 9 hours maximum of transfer credit.
+For example, if senior and/or post-baccalaureate studies credits are used in conjunction with transfer credit, the total may not exceed 15 credit hours.

+• The MAT can accept only 9 hours maximum of transfer credit (25% of required classes).